 Then seven.

-She stopped shaking only when he sat on the floor by the bed and said, over and over, “You don’t have to be brave right now.
+“You don’t have to be brave right now.
 You’re safe here.”

 That was the moment something changed in him.